This page is designed to give you as leaders (old and new) information about Gilweroo that will make you and your scouts weekend more enjoyable.

 Working with Children Cards (WWC)

 As all leaders are aware it is now a requirement for all adults within the movement to have a current WWC card.
-It is therefore a requirement by the Gilweroo organising committee that all adults on site during the camp have a current WWC card and that they carry this card at all times whilst on site.
-We must emphasise that this is not only a requirement for all leaders but for any parent/guardian or adult youth member over that age of 18 years.
+It is therefore a requirement by the Gilweroo organising committee that all adults on site during the camp have a current WWC card and that they can produce it upon request.
+We must emphasise that this is not only a requirement for all leaders but for any parent/guardian or adult youth member over the age of 18 years.

-Each campsite is allocated on the following basis.
-As close to the activity that the leaders are involved in as possible unless otherwise requested.
+We attempt to allocate each campsite as close to the activity that the leaders are involved in as possible, unless otherwise requested and suitable justification is provided.

 Cooks & Helpers